 - 13 participants experienced the highest score of gastrointestinal symptoms after consuming gluten

-- 24 had the highest score after consuming fructan
+- 24 participants had the highest score after consuming fructans

-- 22 had the highest score after consuming the placebo
+- 22 participants had the highest score after consuming the placebo

 Should a Fructan Intolerance be Treated with a Gluten-Free Diet?